butla/portfolio/demo-projects/sample_backend_app/README.md

 Sample back-end app
 ===================

 A sample back-end app used to illustrate testing and development techniques.
+TODO

+## Setup

+Install these (TODO links):
+- poetry
+- Docker
+- for make commands that run tests on file changes and reload the app: fd and entr

 ## Development operations

 The commands are in the Makefile.
 Please review it.

 ## Demonstrated techniques

+TODO - fix the make command names

 - integrated and external (functional / end-to-end) tests with Docker Compose
 - reloading app container on code changes (`make run_reloading`)